Ndesai32/Internship-at-TSF/Task-1/README.md

-# Internship at TSF - Supervised ML - Task 1
+# Supervised ML - Task 1
- Predicting percentage Scores for how many Hours/Day students do study
+ **Predicting percentage Scores for how many Hours/Day students do study**